MBA WITH CONCENTRATION IN LEADERSHIP AND INNOVATION

 Students with a non-business bachelor's degree, or those who have not completed an equivalent of the business common professional core (CPC) at the undergraduate level) with a 3.0 GPA or higher will be required to take Business Foundations 1 and 2.
 The undergraduate CPC may also be satisfied by completing appropriate undergraduate courses

 Transfer Credit Policy:A maximum of nine (9) semester hours of graduate transfer credits will be considered for transfer credit.
 The course(s) must have been taken at a regionally accredited institution and be aligned with the objectives for the University of Mount Union course(s), and only coursework earning a grade of B or better will be considered for transfer credit.
 Additional credits may be transferred on a case-by-case basis.

 A candidate wishing to transfer credits must submit an official transcript, along with a copy of the appropriate course description from the graduate catalogue of the respective institution; and may be asked to offer additional documentation (such as a course syllabus).
-To initiate a transfer credit evaluation, contact Dr. Anne Christo-Baker, Chair of the Department of Business at firstname.lastname@example.org.
+To initiate a transfer credit evaluation, contact Dr. Anne Christo-Baker, Director of the School of Business at email@example.com.

 TOEFL Requirement:Applicants whose primary language is not English must have a recent IBT (Internet- Based TOEFL) score of 100 or more in addition to meeting other program requirements.

 Enrollment Deposit: If admitted to the program, candidates are required to submit a non-refundable deposit of $250.
 This deposit will be applied toward tuition charges.